maxloopinmok/weekly-report/07 - 2025 Monday January 13 to Sunday January 19.md

     - save all the subgroup names and their corresponding keywords in an csv file with two columns titled: subgroup name, keyword.
 - try to change the look of the mobile display of news articles in each category.
 - troubleshoot amazon associates account.
-- how to check how many posts or pages website has in total?
+- how to check how many posts or pages website or web blog has in total?
 - how to do business proof of concept?
-- how to remove "/" from sitemap link ends?
-Advisable?

 # Upcoming Schedule
+- Friday 7 February 2025 10.30am ACC/CRSS CNY Party
+- Monday 17 February 2025 4pm White Sands Koufu ACC Joseph Meetup

 # Upcoming Medical Appointments
 - Monday 5 May 2025 3pm Pasir Ris Polyclinic: Lab (NF)